flomotlik/blog/_posts/2012-10-04-Switching-to-Amazon-EC2.markdown

 to parallelize your tests and reduce the time your tests take dramatically.

-We are really thrilled for the future of Railsonfire and can't wait to tell you all the good news and updates we have in store over the next weeks.
+We are really thrilled for the future of Codeship and can't wait to tell you all the good news and updates we have in store over the next weeks.